KevinYobeth/KevinYobeth/README.md

 ### Hi there, I'm Kevin Yobeth 👋
 - 🔭 I’m currently working on NARASI Virtual for KLIFONARA.
-- 🌱 I’m actively learning PHP Laravel and Flutter through project.
+- 🌱 I’m actively learning PHP Laravel and VueJS through project.
 - 👯 I’m looking to collaborate on Laravel or Flutter project to increase my knowledge furthermore.
 - 📫 Reach me by emailing leokeviny@gmail.com.